Charles E. Slayback

-Charles E. Slayback (1840-1924) was a grain merchant in New Orleans, Louisiana, and St. Louis, Missouri.
+Charles E. Slayback (March 27, 1840 – September 29, 1924) was an American grain merchant in New Orleans, Louisiana, and St. Louis, Missouri.
 He was a founder of St. Louis's Veiled Prophet Organization.

 Early life

 Slayback was born on March 27, 1840, in Marion County, Missouri, the second child of Alexander L. Slayback of Ohio, a lawyer, and Anna Slayback.
 In 1847, the family moved from Shelbyville, Missouri, to Lexington, Missouri, where the father died in 1848 at age 31.
 He had two brothers, Alonzo and Preston, and a sister.

+Charles and his brother Preston both registered on the same day for the draft during the American Civil War, but neither served, their places being taken by substitutes, Alonzo, however, raised a regiment, of which he was colonel, and was active in the war.